Ontides/alfred-workflows/README.md

   [More Info](https://github.com/Ontides/alfred-workflows/tree/master/go-todo)

-* Desktop Swicher
+* Desktop Switcher

-  Desktop Swicher offers a way to swich desktops.You can set an alias to a desktop, and swich to the desktop using it.
+  Desktop Switcher offers a way to switch desktops.You can set an alias to a desktop and switch to the desktop using it.

   [More Info](https://github.com/Ontides/alfred-workflows/blob/master/desktop-swicher)